wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_walletcreatefundedpsbt.md

 ---
-title: bch:walletcreatefundedpsbt \[POST\] {disallowed}
+title: bch:walletcreatefundedpsbt  {disallowed} - Bitcoin Cash
-description: Creates and funds a transaction in the Partially Signed Transactionformat.Implements the Creator and Updater roles.
+description: Example code for the bch:walletcreatefundedpsbt  {disallowed} json-rpc method. Сomplete guide on how to use bch:walletcreatefundedpsbt  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters